jrothsqi/processparser/README.md

 processparser
 =============

-An unofficial cherrypy-based parser of RfD taxonomy process data using the NVMAN Analytics HTTP-based API.
+An unofficial, open-source CherryPy-based parser of RfD taxonomy process data using the NVMAN HTTP-based API.

 **Requires:**